vEnhance/web.evanchen.cc/input/faq-rules.md

 The idea is that the leaders try to make the best case they can from their student's work (while of course still being honest), while the coordinators for the problem try to maintain uniform fairness.

-We sometimes say jokingly that it's an "organized fight", with the analogy that leaders are defense attorneys and coordinators are prosecutors, but in practice it's a lot friendlier than this.
+We sometimes say jokingly that it's an "organized fight" (where leaders are defense attorneys and coordinators are prosecutors), but in practice it's a lot friendlier than this.
-I remember being a coordinator at the virtual IMO 2020 (problem 5), and there were quite a few cases where I offered a higher score than the leader asked for, because I managed to decipher a part of the student's paper that matched a rubric item.
+I remember being a coordinator at the virtual IMO 2020 (problem 5), and in quite a few cases I offered a higher score than the leader, because I'd managed to decipher a part of the paper that matched a rubric item.[^pattern]
-(It's quite a different experience having your country's six papers for each of six problems versus 100 papers of the same problem --- you start seeing the common patterns and similarities.)
 On the other hand, it's not uncommon for leaders to spend a lot of effort trying to see how partial solutions of their students could be completed, particularly if the student's approach is novel or uncommon.

+[^pattern]:
+    It's quite a different experience having your country's six papers for each of six problems versus 100 papers of the same problem --- you start seeing the common patterns and similarities.

 [regulation]: https://www.imo-official.org/documents/RegulationsIMO.pdf
 [verhoeff]: https://www.win.tue.nl/~wstomv/publications/imo2002report.pdf